asnelt/derandom/README.md

 separated number strings to the server.
 After each number the server will send back the next newline separated predictions.
 Each block of predictions is separated by an additional newline.

+The app expects all numbers to be in a signed integer format.

 Building from source